VPeti11/lrlogic/README.md

 square.jpg

 ### Batch Processing
-Use the included  script to process all .lrlogic files:
+Use the included  script to process all .lrlogic files